 Reading Time: 4 minutes

-A lot has happened since the White House issued an executive order in June of 2019, which led to the Hospital Price Transparency Act.
+Much has happened since the June 2019 White House executive order that prompted the Hospital Price Transparency Act.

 In November 2020, the Departments of Labor (DoL), Health and Human Services (HHS), and the Treasury released the Transparency in Coverage final rules applicable to employer health plans.
-Shortly after, Congress passed the omnibus Consolidated Appropriations Act of 2021 (CAA) with several provisions impacting both health plans and providers, including additional transparency requirements and the No Surprises Act.
+Shortly after, Congress passed the omnibus Consolidated Appropriations Act of 2021 (CAA).
+Several provisions impact both health plans and providers, including additional transparency requirements and the No Surprises Act.

-While these new requirements will go into effect in phases, employer plans are to make every good faith effort to comply with the new requirements even if they are delegating certain responsibilities to their benefits partners.
+Employer plans must make good faith efforts to comply with phased requirements, even when delegating tasks to benefits partners.
 As fiduciaries, plan sponsors must intend to:

 • Ensure regulatory awareness